 The criminal defense attorneys at The Law Offices of John J. Zarych understand criminal law in New Jersey and may be able to represent you on your case.
 Challenging the evidence, challenging the charges, and helping reduce your sentence are all part of the job of a South Jersey criminal defense attorney.

-Definition of Robbery in New Jersey
+Definition of Robbery in Atlantic County, NJ

 Robbery is sometimes considered “theft, plus” – as in theft, plus an extra element.
 New Jersey’s definition is no different.
 N.J.S.A. § 2C:15-1 defines robbery as when someone “in the course of committing a theft” does one of the following things: